kneron/document_center/docs/toolchain/yolo_example.md

 ## (optional) Step 8.
 Check NEF model
 Toolchain api 'ktc.inference' does support doing NEF model inference.
-The usage of 'ktc.kneron_inference' is similar to Step 4 and Step 6, only two things are different
+The usage of 'ktc.kneron_inference' is similar to Step 4 and Step 6, only several things are different

-* the 2nd parameter of 'ktc.kneron_inference' is 'nef_model'
+1. The 2nd parameter is changed from to nef_model.
-* need to check 'radix' (see the toolchain mannual to learn more)
+2. You need to provide the radix value, which can be obtained by `ktc.get_radix` with input images as the parameter.
+3. If the platform is not 520, you need to provide an extra parameter: `platform`, e.g. `platform=720`.

 the code looks like this: